Cover Image for NYU-2026 PIT-UN Tech for Change Urban Informatics for Safe, Just, and Thriving Communities Hackathon

 Schedule

 This three-day, in-person event will take place at 370 Jay Street, Room 1201.
-Stay tuned for the full schedule, which will include workshops, talks, and more.
+Visit the google site at the top of this overview for the full schedule, which will include hands-on workshops, panels, and lightning talks.

 Thursday, March 5: 5:00 – 7:30 PM EST